-Mining Tenement Woodland.
-Further planting is aimed at the Mining Tenement northern mine emplacement area.
-ML1358 6 The lease holder shall comply with any direction, given or which may be given by the Inspector regarding the stabilisation and revegetation of any coal, minerals, mine residues, tailings or overburden situated on the subject area.
+Section/Condition Requirement Summary of Status Woodland.
+Further planting is aimed at the northern mine emplacement area.
+Mining Tenement ML1358 6 The lease holder shall comply with any direction, given or which may be given by the Inspector regarding the stabilisation and revegetation of any coal, minerals, mine residues, tailings or overburden situated on the subject area.
 16 Subject to any specific condition of this authority providing for rehabilitation of any particular part of the subject area affected by mining or activities associated therewith, the lease holder shall; a) shape and revegetate to the satisfaction of the Minister, any part of the subject area that may, in the opinion of the Minister have been damaged or deleteriously affected by mining operations and ensure such areas are permanently stabilised, and, b) reinstate and make safe, including sealing and/or fencing, any excavation within the subject area.
 19 If so directed by the Minister the lease holder shall rehabilitate to the satisfaction of the Minister and within such time as may be allowed by the Minister any lands within the subject area which may have been disturbed by the lease holder.
 20 Upon completion of operations on the surface of the subject area or upon the expiry or sooner determination of this authority or any renewal thereof, the lease holder shall remove from such surface such buildings, machinery, plant, equipment, constructions and works as may be directed by the Minister and such surface shall be rehabilitated and left in a clean, tidy and safe condition to the satisfaction of the Minister.
-27 The lease holder shall cover with top dressing material, to the Minister's satisfaction, such grasses, trees or shrubs or such other vegetation as may be required by the Minister and care for same during the currency of this authority or any renewal thereof, to the satisfaction of the Minister's satisfaction, such grasses of the subject area as may be stipulated by the Minister and shall plant and maintain, to the Minister's satisfaction, such grasses, trees or shrubs or such other vegetation as may be require No directives consistent with Conditions 6 or 19 are currently in force.
+27 The lease holder shall plant such grasses, trees or shrubs or such other vegetation as may be required by the Minister and care for same during the currency of this authority or any renewal thereof, to the satisfaction of the Minister.
+30 The lease holder shall cover with top dressing material, to the Minister and shall plant and maintain, to the Minister's satisfaction, such grasses, trees or shrubs or such other vegetation as may be required by the Minister.
+32 The lease holder shall conduct operations in such a manner as not to cause or aggravate soil erosion an No directives consistent with Conditions 6 or 19 are currently in force.
 Any such future directives will be incorporated into future RMP versions.
-Planned activities to meet conditions 16 (a), 16(b) 27, 30 and 33 are incorporated into Section 8 of this RMP.
+Planned activities to meet conditions 16 (a), 16(b), 27, 30 and 33 are incorporated into Section 8 of this RMP.
 Conditions 20 and 34 are met in the proposed final rehabilitation/ closure plan, as shown in Figure 5.
 Conditions 32 and 35 are addressed by the measures presented in the site Erosion and Sediment Control Plan and Land Management procedure, which are summarised in Section 7 of this RMP.
-Mining Tenement ML1358 continued 33 The lease holder shall ensure that any topsoil or other material suitable for topdressing purposes which may be disturbed during operations shall be removed separately for replacement as far as may be practicable and the lease holder shall plant or sow such grasses, shrubs or trees in the replaced surface material as may Topsoil stockpile locations are shown in the Annual Forward Program (previously a MOP).
+Mining Tenement ML1358 continued 33 The lease holder shall ensure that any topsoil or other material suitable for topdressing purposes which may be disturbed during operations shall be removed separately for replacement as far as may be practicable and the lease holder shall plant or sow such grasses, shrubs or trees in the replaced surface material as may be considered necessary by the Minister to control or prevent soil erosion.
+Topsoil stockpile locations are shown in the Annual Forward Program (previously a MOP).